Going Green

 The electrical power comes from solar panels, inverters, batteries and the 5 or 6 kilowatt diesel generators.

 The bulk of the heat is produced by an outdoor wood boiler.
 The Parrows also have a wood stove in the great room that is used on occasion.
 Each of the five guest cabins are also heated with wood.
-Only dead wood that was killed by fire, storms, or insects is burned.
-Dead wood is plentiful in the area and we enjoy harvesting the 35 – 45 cords it takes to run the place per year.
+It takes approximately 35 - 45 cords to run the place per year.

 With so much daylight, solar provides most of the power in the summer.
 A little bit of energy is available from the sun in the winter, but most of it comes from the diesel generators.

 When necessary, our generator runs generally three to four hours a day.
-Winter or summer, we store the power we produce in our battery storage system (12 deep-cycle batteries weighing 104 pounds each, worth about $4 a pound).
+Winter or summer, we store the power we produce in our new lithium battery storage system.
 When the generator is off or the sun has gone down, we run off the batteries through an inverter.
-If you were in our house, you wouldn’t know we are off the grid.
+If you were in our house, you wouldn't know we are off the grid.

 We are very conservative and I think it’s an approach what would work for all Americans: use the power you need, but don’t waste it.
 We use LED lights, which are more expensive to buy than regular bulbs, but use only about three watts of power.